MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ---

-# What's New in R Server 9.0.1
+# What's New in R Server 9.1.0

-## Microsoft R Server 9.1.0

 This release of R Server, built on open source R 3.3.3, includes new and updated packages, support for realtime scoring scenarious, support for Python web services, and asynchronous batch consumption of services.
 Key features in this release include the following: